 After agreeing on the date and the destination for the beach wedding, the next big thing on the to-do list for the couples is deciding on who is to attend and who isn’t.
 Without a doubt, this part is one of the trickiest, and you can be sure that it will be argumentative.
 The good news is; with the right guidance, you can come up with a perfect and satisfactory beach wedding guest list.

 It is not unusual for couples to want to invite almost everyone they know including high school friends and the friend of their father’s.
 However, if you’re going to keep the affair intimate, then you have no choice but to keep the crowd small.
 The only practical solution to this would require honest and kind editing of your guest list.
 So, how do you do that?

 Create the A-list

 The first thing to do is to determine who among all the people you know should be included in the A-list.
-As the name suggests, these are the important people that both you and your fiancé cannot imagine the day without them.
+As the name suggests, these are the important people that both you and your fiancé cannot imagine the day without.
 Here is how you do it; have this pool of names of everyone you want at the wedding.
 Include everyone that comes to mind.
 After that, start trimming by determining those that need to be in the A-list.

 Bring in the Parents

 With that done, the other people to include in the conversation are the parents from both sides.
 Do they have a list of guests that they would like to attend the wedding?
 How long is the list?
 Can they trim it too?
 It is likely the parents want to add a few more people on the list, and they should be heard.
 Another thing that is likely to come up is the number each family is allowed to invite.
 This will majorly be based on the amount of contribution each family has made to the wedding costs.